 To help with this, I can send you a checklist, or a form to fill out.
 I hear you *ugh, not a form* but the more information you can give me the better the output will be.
 Clients also often tell me this helps them get their head around exactly what they’re looking for.

 I tend to be the ‘go to guy’ for short notice projects.
 If it’s a short deadline, all the better – chances are I can start working on it right away (although obviously as much notice as possible would be great).
 If you need me for an extended period, I’ll also be happy to accommodate you, although this depends on other bookings.
 Fortunately I’m used to juggling deadlines so let’s have a chat to confirm an approach and pencil in some dates.

 Can you work onsite?

 Almost anyone.
-I’ve collaborated with some of the best website developers, digital designers, project managers and even other writers in the digital industry…these relationships haven’t just helped me learn to work with a broad variety of disciplines, but have come to flavour the way I write, too.
-I consider carefully the visual representation of copy, and I’ll work with whoever you need me to, to ensure we get it right (I’m a bit of a perfectionist).
+I’ve interviewed high-flying CEOs, teachers, educational experts, MPs and MBEs.
+I’ve collaborated with some of the best web developers, digital designers and project managers out there.
+All this hasn’t just helped me understand a broad variety of disciplines, it’s come to flavour the way I write, too.
+Whoever you need me to work with, I’ll ensure we get it right (I’m a bit of a perfectionist).

 Anything else I should know?